gtxaspec/wz_flash-helper/docs/README_backup.md

 **❗ WARNING:**
 - Backup your Stock partitions first and copy them to a safe place in case you need them for later recovery.
-- Do not modify your Stock partition backup images, especially the boot partition image.
-Rolling back to the Stock profile may brick your camera if you do that.
+- Do not modify your Stock partition backup images, especially the boot partition image, or else rolling back to the Stock profile may brick your camera.

 -----